NoahTheCat/Autosampler/docs/Build  and Setup/WiFi Setup.md

 # How to set up the WiFi connection

-The easiest way to get the device online is to set it up using the Particle app on an apple iOS device (iphone, iPad etc).
+The easiest way to get the device online is to set it up using the Particle app on an apple iOS device (iPhone, iPad etc).

-There is a way to make it work using a website for any phone/computer and that's on the plan, but it's not working right now.
+There is a way to make it work using a website for any phone/computer and that's on the todo list, but it's not started as yet.